 Succulent plants have recently gained popularity as ornaments in indoor spaces such as living rooms, dining rooms and bedrooms and offices.
 Alongside this, we could also find them in outdoor gardens.

-If you love the greens but do not have the time to grow and maintain them, succulents are go-to plants because they need only low-key maintenance, the right amount of sun and not so much water.
+If you love the greens but do not have the time to grow and maintain them or if you are a senior seeking easy gardening projects, succulents are go-to plants because they need only low-key maintenance, the right amount of sun and not so much water.

 Uniquely, succulents are different from all other plants because their stems have the capacity to store water that is why these plants originally thrived in arid and humid environments.
 As such, the term succulent was inspired by the Latin word sucus which means juice sap.